Sam Allardyce: West Bromwich Albion

+Leeds United

+On 3 May 2023, Allardyce was appointed as manager of Premier League club Leeds United following the dismissal of Javi Gracia, with four matches left to play of the 2022–23 season.
+At the time of his appointment, Leeds were in 17th place, outside of the relegation zone on goal difference.
+In his first game in charge on 6 May, Leeds lost 2–1 away to Manchester City.
+Leeds drew their next game, against Newcastle United but lost the last two games of the season, 3–1 away to West Ham and 4–1 at home to Tottenham Hotspur.
+Leeds finished in 19th place in the Premier League and were relegated to the Championship.
+On 2 June 2023, following the club's relegation, it was announced by the club that Allardyce had left by mutual agreement.
+As such, Allardyce became the manager with the shortest tenure for a Premier League manager with just 30 days at Leeds, surpassing Les Reed at Charlton Athletic who previously held the record with a 40-day tenure.

 Managerial style

 Allardyce is a keen proponent of sports science and using technology and innovative techniques in coaching his teams, such as computerised performance analysis and yoga.
 Martin Hardy of The Independent described him as "one of the pioneers of sports science in English football".
 Former players and pundits have cited his preparation as his main strength, which allows his teams to have better organisation and defensive stability.
 Former Bolton player Kevin Davies also highlighted Allardyce's man-management skills as a strength.

 Allardyce has a reputation for using long ball tactics, though he has said that this perception is "totally and utterly wrong".
 Former Newcastle player Lee Clark defended Allardyce from criticism of his tactics and said that Allardyce was right to work hard on set-plays and on the organisation of his team.
 His talent for getting the best out of modest squads also gave him a reputation as a "survival specialist" who could steer a struggling Premier League club out of the relegation zone.

 Criticism of his perceived long-ball tactics became more intense as he managed West Ham United in the Premier League, including discontent from West Ham's own supporters.
 In January 2014, following a 0–0 draw at Stamford Bridge, Chelsea manager, José Mourinho criticised West Ham's football, likening it to "football from the 19th century".
 In October 2014, Allardyce claimed his reputation for playing long ball football was "not founded in fact" and had been used as an excuse by opposing managers such as Arsène Wenger, David O'Leary, Graeme Souness and Rafael Benítez following defeats by sides managed by Allardyce.
 Allardyce wrote in his autobiography that "when they hit a 50-yard ball it was a cultural pass; when we did it, it was a hopeful hoof".
-In 2021, Allardyce was described by Pep Guardiola as a genius for his ability to save clubs from relegation.
+In 2021, Allardyce was described by Pep Guardiola as a "genius" for his ability to save clubs from relegation.